JohnKendrick/PDielec/Sphinx/theory_single_crystal.rst

                  \tensorbf{D}_1^{-1})
                  \tensorbf{D}_2

-The elements of the total 4x4 transfer matrix :math:`\tensorbf{M}` can be used to determine the total reflectance and transittance for each s and p mode.
+The elements of the total 4x4 transfer matrix :math:`\tensorbf{M}` can be used to determine the total reflectance and transittance for each S- and P- mode.

 Incoherent thin film
 --------------------